OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

     generate_model = fields.Selection(selection_add=[('my.model', 'My Model')])

-Finally, you should inherit your model view adding buttons and fields.
+Finally, you should inherit your model view to add buttons and fields.

 Note
 ----